hassan-anees/hassananees/src/content/posts/automation-anthology-exchange-mobile-device-management-via-azure-automation-accounts.md

 5. Authenticate to Exchange Online with managed Identities

-6. Manage mobile devices with PowerShell
+6. Manage Exchange Online with PowerShell

 **What this article is _NOT_**